5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 	This will install the the required `PcmMsrDriver.kext` under `~/Library/Extensions`.

 	**NOTE**: macOS will notify you about a new extension beeing added.
-You may have to allow it in System Settings (under Gatekeeper)
+You have to allow "Unidentified PcmMsrDriver" in System Settings (under Gatekeeper).

 4. Reboot